 Creating recruitment marketing content or employer branding for government contractors can be different than creating it for a commercial business.
 You’ll find (even more) employee stories tied to mission and purpose, which is a recruitment marketers’ dream… but you can’t shout those inspiring specifics from the rooftops, which is a real recruitment marketers’ challenge.

-We’ve now worked with several clients doing government contracting work and learned a few things along the way.
-Here’s how we’ve solved employer branding challenges for talent acquisition and employer branding leaders in government contracting environments.
+We’ve now worked with several government contractors and have learned a few things along the way.
+Here’s how we’ve solved employer branding challenges for talent acquisition and employer branding leaders in government consulting environments.

 Challenge 1: You can’t talk about what team members are working on.